SchoonerThanLater/katacoda-scenarios-1/troubleshootConnection/step4.md

 ---------------------|----------------------------------------------------
-`nslookup canvas.nbps.org` | find the IP address of the canvas.nbps.org domain name `nslookup -type=ns canvas.nbps.org`| find the authoritative nameserver of the domain name canvas.nbps.org `nslookup -query=mx canvas.nbps.org` | make a non-authoritative qurty of an mx record in `/etc/resolv.conf`
+`nslookup canvas.nbps.org` | find the IP address of the canvas.nbps.org domain name `nslookup -type=ns canvas.nbps.org`| find the authoritative nameserver of the domain name canvas.nbps.org `nslookup -query=mx canvas.nbps.org` | make a non-authoritative query of an mx record in `/etc/resolv.conf`